aral/ar.al-site/content/2019/01/24/hypercore-protocol-deep-dive/index.md

   * The hypercore protocol is defined using [protocol buffers](https://developers.google.com/protocol-buffers/) in [schema.proto](https://github.com/mafintosh/hypercore-protocol/blob/master/schema.proto).
 From this, [message.js](https://github.com/mafintosh/hypercore-protocol/blob/master/messages.js) is generated [via](https://github.com/mafintosh/hypercore-protocol/blob/7c79430ac108c758b50586fdda42bf8bfe533406/package.json#L24) `npm run protobuf`.

+  * Initial message sent when establishing a connection is a [Feed message](https://github.com/mafintosh/hypercore-protocol/blob/7c79430ac108c758b50586fdda42bf8bfe533406/schema.proto#L5) that includes the discovery key and a nonce[^1].
+If both parties have the read key (public signing key of the hypercore), then they can replicate from the second message onwards [via an encrypted connection that uses XSalsa20](https://datprotocol.github.io/how-dat-works/#Encryption) to encrypt the messages with the read key and the nonce.

 ## Limitations

 ### Lack of general ephemeral messaging channel